Physical Therapy Treatments For Diastasis Recti

 In this case the condition often sorts itself out as the infant grows.

-It used to be thought that weight gain during pregnancy, weight of the baby, and maternal age could increase the risk of diastasis recti but more recent study has shown no support for this link.
+It used to be thought that weight gain during pregnancy, weight of the baby, and maternal age could increase the risk of diastasis recti, but more recent studies have shown no support for this link.

 How Does A Physical Therapist Diagnose Diastasis Recti?